Inflation: Types of inflation, Causes of inflation and Measures to Control of Inflation

-- An increase in the prices of inputs including labour, increase in profit margin by business firms, and monopoly in factor market may push up prices as they are in a position to influence the supply price.
+- An increase in the prices of inputs including labour, an increase in profit margin by business firms, and a monopoly in the factor market may push up prices as they are in a position to influence the supply price.

-- Supply shocks such as a decline in food grain supply due to monsoon failure, oil crisis experienced in the 1970s and thereafter due to crude oil cartel (OPEC), shortage due to natural calamities may affect the cost of supply.
+- Supply shocks such as a decline in food grain supply due to monsoon failure, the oil crisis experienced in the 1970s and thereafter due to the crude oil cartel (OPEC), and shortages due to natural calamities may affect the cost of supply.

 - Under the above circumstance, the same quantity of goods and services or even the reduced quantity is supplied at higher prices due to an increase in cost.
-Supply curve shifts to the left, with a new equilibrium with a higher price.
+The supply curve shifts to the left, with a new equilibrium with a higher price.

 Factors of Cost-Push inflation

 - Increase in Wages: when prices increase due to an increase in wages it is called wage-push inflation.
-Wages rate increases due to many factors such as improvements in productivity or higher profit margin.
+Wages rate increases due to many factors such as improvements in productivity or higher profit margins.
 The higher wages burden shifted to consumption in the form of higher prices.

 - Increase in Material Cost: An increase in the prices of raw materials and components because of a rise in global commodity prices such as oil, gas copper, and agricultural products used in food processing, etc. For example, by administrative order, the government may hike the price of petrol or diesel or freight rate.

 - Increase in profit Margin: Firms operating under oligopoly or enjoying monopoly (petroleum firms in the public sector) may have ‘administered prices’ with a higher profit margin.
-The desire to have higher profit margins by all those who have the power to do so becomes the cause for the inflationary trend.
+The desire to have higher profit margins by all those who have the power to do so becomes the cause of the inflationary trend.

 - Other factors: cost of production may increase when input prices go up due to scarcity-natural or artificial.
-Natural calamities like drought or floods adversely affect the supplies of raw material thus making them dearer.
+Natural calamities like drought or floods adversely affect the supplies of raw materials thus making them dearer.
 Firms operating with excess capacity either because of a monopolistic competitive market or any other reason produces at a higher cost.